Skip to content

 claudex profile show <NAME>

-Show details for a specific profile.
+Show details for a specific profile including all configuration fields.

 Terminal window